A winter trip to the city of history, art and gondolas

 The period between Christmas and carnival in Venice brings with it a smorgasbord of delicious things to try.
 Frittelle are balls of fried doughy goodness, usually filled with cream or zabaglione.
 As with the cicchetti places, it’s not easy to find a pasticceria that sells good fritelle.
 The only thing you can do, is try a few and decide which is best.

-During carnival that takes place in Venice in February, another seasonal sweet favourite is Venetian crostoli.
+During carnival that takes place in Venice in February, another seasonal sweet favorite is Venetian crostoli.
 These sweet crispy pastries are served with a sprinkling of sugar and are a common sight during carnival.

 A favourite Venetian treat during winter and carnival, frittelle

 Dining out in Venice can be expensive, but you can’t leave without trying out any of their best restaurants.
 You not only get the chance to sample excellent Venetian cooking, but also during winter, in a relaxed setting.

 Some of my favorite restaurants in Venice include La Colombina and Alle Corone.
 The former’s a cozy style trattoria, where you can eat well without any pretension.
 Seafood’s served fresh, and no true Venetian kitchen is complete without a bigoli pasta dish on the menu.

 Alle Corone is the restaurant of luxury hotel Hotel Ai Reali, and worth every Euro.
 Dine on some of the best, and seasonal, Venetian cuisine, while admiring the gondolas passing by your window.